martinrusev/django-redis-sessions/README.rst

     SESSION_REDIS_PASSWORD = 'password'
     SESSION_REDIS_PREFIX = 'session'

-    # If you prefer domain socket connection, you can just add this line instead of SESSION_REDIS_HOST and SESSION_REDIS_PORT.
+    # If you prefer domain socket connection, you can just add this line instead
+    # of SESSION_REDIS_HOST and SESSION_REDIS_PORT.
     SESSION_REDIS_UNIX_DOMAIN_SOCKET_PATH = '/var/run/redis/redis.sock'

+    # If you instead want to specify an existing connection pool instead, you
+    # can do so by referencing an instance of ``redis.ConnectionPool`` to use.
+    SESSION_REDIS_CONNECTION_POOL = 'path.to.my.connection_pool_instance'

 4. That's it::